Albert Lea Community Theatre announces auditions for 'The Big Five-Oh' - Albert Lea Tribune

 - Sara Donavan: George’s student, 19 years old

 Directed by Rory Mattson, eight performances are scheduled for Sept.
-29 to Oct.
+29−Oct.
 8. Those auditioning should be prepared to read from the script.
 Auditions begin at 7 p.m.
 Rehearsals will be scheduled weeknights beginning in late August, with some weekend involvement closer to the performance dates.

 Tickets and more information regarding auditions are at actonbroadway.com.